iw-tom/policies/ISO-27001/virusprotection/readme.md

 Users should employ network egress and ingress monitoring tools on their workstations (e.g. Little Snitch on OSX, Zone Alarm Firewall on Windows) to ensure that they understand which programs on their workstations are connecting to the Internet and can make an informed decision as to whether to allow that communication to occur.

-Infinity Works uses a hosted email service which protects our users from unsolicited messages and malicious software.
+Opus Works uses a hosted email service which protects our users from unsolicited messages and malicious software.

 ## Prevention of malicious code problems